BillJr99/Ursinus-CS170-Fall2024/_pages/Labs/lab-fleschkincaidreadinglevel.md

 Where `wps` is the number of words per sentence, and `spw` is the number of syllables per word in the text.
 In this lab, you will write a program either in Python or using the micro:bit to implement this formula.

 ## What to Do
-Write a program to input the `wps` and `spw` variables and implement the formula using micro:bit or Python.
+Write a program to input the `wps` and `spw` variables and implement the formula using Python.

 ### If you are Using Python
 In python, you can input a floating point value (a decimal value like `4.5`) like this: